Audiology services and hearing care at home - coronavirus info for families of deaf childrenPublished Date: 11 Sep 2020

 Hearing aids and cochlear implants

-Audiology services are now re-opening to provide face-to-face appointments.
-You will find that this is happening at different rates across the country depending on local plans.
+Audiology services have now re-opened for face-to-face appointments but there may be occasions when they are closed due to local lockdown restrictions.
 You will also find that the way your support is provided has changed with remote support always as the first step.
 This will include a call by telephone, video or email/text to provide help, arrange to post out any supplies needed, complete questionnaires as part of assessing your child’s use and benefit of their hearing devices, and triaging the need to come in for a face-to-face appointment.

 If after this call you are asked to attend in person you will notice lots of changes to your audiology clinic.
 These have all been made to protect you, staff, and reduce the amount of social contact with members of the public who are more vulnerable to coronavirus.